The cell as a token: high-dimensional geometry in language models and cell embeddings

-Theoretical analysis of \texttt{word2vec} and its variants show that these methods, in practice, factorize a rectangular matrix comprising the mutual information between each token and its context \cite{levy2014neural}.
-Linguistic structures, such as synonym clusters, lead to low-rank structure in this matrix \cite{dhillon2015eigenwords,allen2019vec}, analogous to low-rank structure in single-cell count matrices associated with cell types.
+Theoretical analysis of \texttt{word2vec} and its variants shows that these methods, in practice, factorize a matrix representing the mutual information between the distribution of each token across the corpus, and the distribution of its context (Fig. \ref{fig:embeddings}A) \cite{levy2014neural}.
+Linguistic structures, such as synonym clusters, lead to low-rank structure in this matrix \cite{dhillon2015eigenwords,allen2019vec}, similar to the low-rank structure that forms in single-cell count matrices due to statistical similarities in the expression vectors of cells belonging to the same type (Fig. \ref{fig:embeddings}B) \cite{nitzan2019gene}.
 Low-dimensional manifolds in single-cell embeddings typically arise from highly-coordinated biological processes, such as differentiation, which exhibit predominantly deterministic dynamics.
 In language embeddings, low-rank structure arises due to overparametrization---the highest-rank word-context matrix would simply represent an isotropic Gaussian distribution.
 Anisotropy in high-dimensional embeddings thus indicates structure in the underlying generative process, whether linguistic or biological.

-A key limitation of static language embeddings stems from polysemy, in which the same token has multiple meanings \cite{gari2021let,liu2020survey}.
-For example, "bank" may refer to the side of a river bed, or to a financial institution.
-Static word embeddings place polysemous tokens at intermediate positions in embedding space, between positions associated with their divergent meanings.
-Such compromises distort and curl embedding space, reducing the space's ability to represent large-scale structure by making distances between vectors less meaningful \cite{jakubowski2020topology,neelakantan2014efficient,goel2022unsupervised}.
-As a result, static embedding models tend to underestimate differences among strongly-distinct concepts, limiting their ability to recognize hierarchies among words \cite{nickel2017poincare}.